 - Use the sleep setting on your computer and turn off heat-generating electronics when they’re not in use.

 Implement these tips for lowering your cooling load today, and enjoy immediate, noticeably lower energy bills for the remainder of the summer.
 To learn more about achieving greater energy savings in your home, or for more information on other heating and cooling topics, please contact us at Ernst Heating & Cooling for your Metro-East home today.

 Our goal is to help educate our customers in Hamel, Illinois and surrounding areas about energy and home comfort issues (specific to HVAC systems).
-For more information about lowering your enregy bills and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about lowering your enregy bills and other HVAC topics, visit our blog.